twindle-co/twindle/docs/TEAM.md

 |[Tr0mbley](https://github.com/tr0mbl3y)| learning how things works! nothing to share much|
 |[Sippeybro](https://github.com/sippeybro)| I'm from Maldives, Have basic knowledge of HTML, CSS, php and I'm currently learning Javascript.|
 |[Titi Olopade](https://github.com/teckiegeek)| I am from the United Kingdom.
 My background is Computing and Statistics with a MSc. in Agile Project Management and PRINCE2 certified, SCRUM Master Certified.
 I have several years professional experience with few years career break.
 I started learning HTML and CSS coding 6months ago.
 I plan a change in career to be a Front-end developer.
 Here to learn and contribute to success of "twindle".|
+|[Omolo](https://github.com/geowen74)| I am from Nairobi, Kenya.
+I have knowledge on HTML, CSS and some basic on JavaScript and MySQL.
+My goal is to be a full-stack developer.
+Currently learning JavaScript.
 ---
 <br/>